nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

 KERNEL=="i2c-ELAN0676:00", SUBSYSTEM=="i2c", DRIVERS=="i2c_hid_acpi", ATTR{power/wakeup}="disabled"
 ```

-## Disabling TrackPoint as a wakeup source
+## Disabling TrackPoint as a wakeup source on T14 Gen 5 AMD

 We saw a pattern already with the touchpad above so we *should* be able to apply the same method.
+We see the TrackPoint device, `TPPS/2 Elan TrackPoint`, in the udev device tree.

 ```bash
 $ udevadm info --tree